ivandeex/Sia-Ant-Farm/README.md

 port.
 If `autoconnect` is set to `false`, the ants will not automatically be made peers of each other.

-Note that the ants connect to each other over the public Internet, so you must either have UPnP enabled on your router or you must configure your system so that the ants' `RPCAddr` and `HostAddr` ports are accessible from the Internet.
+Note that if you have UPnP enabled on your router, the ants connect to each other over the public Internet.
+If you do not have UPnP enabled on your router and want the ants connect to each other over public Internet, you must set `UseExternalIPWithoutUPnP` in `AntConfig`-s to `true` and configure your system so that the ants' `RPCAddr` and `HostAddr` ports are accessible from the Internet, i.e. to forward ports.
+You can run ant farm without UPnP enabled router and without port forwarding if all your ants are on the same machine, `UseExternalIPWithoutUPnP` is unset or set to `false` and IPs are unset or set to `127.0.0.1`.

 ## Available configuration options: